 No doubt about it, you need to stop sliding as quickly as possible.
 Legend has it that at 60mph a road will burn through an inch of ﬂesh per second of sliding.
 I don’t know if that’s true or not but that Lycra sure isn’t going to offer you a whole lot of protection!

 As the bike goes down, try to rotate your upper body to face the direction your bike is sliding in.
 If you have time, take your lowest hand off the bars and drop your shoulder so that the back of it can take most of your impact with the road.
 If you’re going really fast, put your feet out in front of you and push them down into the road surface to use as a makeshift brake.

-Sack of spuds
+4. The sack of spuds

 This is a clipless pedal newbie’s favourite, but can happen to anyone who’s not concentrating or anticipating properly.
 As you stop, you either forget you’re clipped into your pedals or you can’t unclip in time.
 The result is a sideways topple into a surprisingly painful and embarrassing heap on the road.